Kroc/v80/release/readme.txt

 |   $4000                   ; sets PC to $4000
 |           .w  $code       ; writes bytes 4 & 5 of code-segment!

-The align keyword, ".a" can be used to pad the assembled binary instead:
+The fill (".f") or align (".a") keywords can be used to pad the assembled binary instead:

+|   .f  $ab 26              ; pad with exactly 26 bytes of $ab
 |   .a  $100                ; align to the next page
-|   .a  $ + $80             ; pad exactly $80 bytes

 1.3 Labels:
 --------------------------------------------------------------------------------